For Tax Preparers

 May rolls around.
 You've got Dropbox folders for 80 clients, statement screenshots in iMessage, and CSVs on three different laptops.
 Audit-trail?
 What audit trail?

-The tax-season Portals workflow
+The tax-season Portals workflow: onboard, sync, file, archive

 Five phases from December prep to May archive.